 Only walnuts, Brazil nuts, sesame seeds, and hemp seeds are permitted, which aren’t great sources of protein.
-For example, 1/4 cup (25 grams) of walnuts and 3 tbsp (30 grams) of hemp seeds provide 4 grams and 9 grams of protein, respectively (
+For example, 1/4 cup (25 grams) of walnuts and 3 tablespoons (30 grams) of hemp seeds provide 4 and 9 grams of protein, respectively (

 To meet your daily protein needs, you would need to eat extremely large portions of these foods.